Header blog

 Is a contribution in the form of IT solutions or training curricula eligible?

-Yes, but only in case the foreseen IT solutions or curricula is exclusively required for the foreseen project.
+Yes, but only in case the foreseen IT solutions or curricula are exclusively required for the foreseen project and the value is proven.

 How will the applicant’s contribution in kind be valued and by whom?

 The value of each in-kind contribution must be certified by legally registered consulting companies and/or consultants, and supporting documents should ideally be submitted already at concept note stage.
-IFE may require an own evaluation.
+IFE may carry out an own evaluation or validation.

 Can the applicant's contribution be in-kind in the form of already existing machines?